neuralmagic/deepsparse/examples/ultralytics-yolov3/README.md

 For a full list of options, run `python server.py -h`.

-Currently, the server is set to do pre-processing for the yolov3-spp model, if other models are used, the image shape, output shapes, and anchor grids should be updated.
+Currently, the server is set to do pre-processing for the yolov3-spp model; if other models are used, the image shape, output shapes, and anchor grids should be updated.

 ### Client